sdlab-naist/website/content/en/post/tem-ijcnn-presentation/index.md

 ---

-Kundjanasith Thonglek presented the following paper at [International Joint Conference on Neural Networks (IJCNN)](https://wcci2020.org/ijcnn-2020-program/) of IEEE Word Congress on Computational Intelligence (WCCI) 2020
+Kundjanasith Thonglek presented the following paper at [International Joint Conference on Neural Networks (IJCNN)](https://wcci2020.org/ijcnn-2020-program/) of IEEE Word Congress on Computational Intelligence (WCCI) 2020.

-> Retraining Quantized Neural Network Models with Unlabeled Data
+> Kundjanasith Thonglek, Keichi Takahashi, Kohei Ichikawa, Chawanat Nakasan, Hidemoto Nakada, Ryousei Takano and Hajimu Iida,
-> Kundjanasith Thonglek, Keichi Takahashi, Kohei Ichikawa, Chawanat Nakasan, Hidemoto Nakada, Ryousei Takano and Hajimu Iida
+> "Retraining Quantized Neural Network Models with Unlabeled Data", International Joint Conference on Neural Networks (IJCNN 2020), Jul.
+2020.

-In this paper, we focus on the fact that we can not always access the original labeled datasets because of privacy policies and license limitations.
-Thus, we proposed the method to retraining the quantized neural network models with unlabeled dataset.
+In this paper, we focus on the fact that we cannot always access the original labeled datasets because of privacy policies and license limitations.
+We propose a method to retrain quantized neural network models using unlabeled datasets.
-This project is collaborated with National Institute of Advanced Industrial Science and Technology (AIST).
+This project is a collaboration with the National Institute of Advanced Industrial Science and Technology (AIST).